AFRICAN AGRICULTURE, A GLOBAL - GuruFocus.com

 NEW YORK, Nov.
 02, 2022 (GLOBE NEWSWIRE) --

 - African Agriculture Inc. (“AAGR” or the “Company”) has entered into a merger agreement with 10X Capital Venture Acquisition Corp.
-II ( VCXA).
+II (Nasdaq: VCXA).

 - AAGR is led by a management team and board of directors with deep roots and a track record of success on the African continent.